-DWP guidance states the maximum amount that can be deducted from a UC claimant’s award is 40% of the standard allowance.
+DWP guidance states the maximum amount that can be deducted from a UC claimant’s award is 40% of the standard allowance (due to reduce to 30% from October 2019).
 There are two exceptions to this:

 - Deductions for normal consumptions of utilities do not count towards the 40% maximum